-Chesapeake Energy Corp. pushed itself into a top tier of domestic natural gas producers last week after agreeing to acquire Columbia Natural Resources LLC (CNR) from Triana Energy Holdings LLC for $2.2 billion in cash and $75 million of assumed debt related to prepaid sales agreements and hedging positions.
+Chesapeake Energy Corp. late Monday agreed to acquire natural gas-rich Columbia Natural Resources LLC (CNR) from Triana Energy Holdings LLC for $2.2 billion in cash and $75 million of assumed debt related to prepaid sales agreements and hedging positions.
 The CNR properties are located in the Appalachian Basin, principally in West Virginia, Kentucky, Ohio, Pennsylvania and New York.

 According to Chesapeake, the deal will give it an internally estimated 2.5 Tcfe of proved, probable and possible (3P) reserves, comprised of 1.1 Tcfe of proved reserves and 1.4 Tcfe of probable and possible reserves.
 CNR's independent third party engineering report calculated 3P reserves to be 3.9 Tcfe, or 56% more 3P reserves than Chesapeake will initially recognize.